Course

 Qualities

 Other qualities needed include integrity, critical thinking, communication, dedication, self-awareness, and professionalism.
 There is not an adequate or inadequate strategy to deal with conflict.
 However, early detection of conflict and adoption of the most effective conflict resolution behavior is essential in organizations as soon as possible (6).
 How these qualities are learned is an important issue.
-Many nurse leaders have little training to prepare them for the responsibility of conflict resolution.
-However, unresolved or unmanaged conflict may end with work disruption, poor work performance, tardiness, absenteeism, low staff morale, low staff productivity, increased psychological distress, and burnout (6).
+Many nurse leaders need more training to prepare them for the responsibility of conflict resolution.
+However, unresolved or unmanaged conflict may end with work disruption, poor performance, tardiness, absenteeism, low staff morale, low productivity, increased psychological distress, and burnout (6).
 It can affect the productivity of the organization.

 Styles